-Each Department Head is responsible for enforcing SFCM's health and safety standards within his/her department as follows:
+Each Department Head is responsible for enforcing SFCM's health and safety standards within their department as follows:

 - 1. Becoming familiar with and enforcing relevant health and safety regulations and policies; - 2.
-Correcting and coordinating health and safety activities in his/her department; - 3.
+Correcting and coordinating health and safety activities in their department; - 3.
 Assuring that safety devices and protective equipment are used when necessary and/or appropriate; - 4.
 Assuring that injuries are treated properly and reported promptly; - 5.
-Investigating accidents within his/her department and filing complete reports as appropriate; and - 6.
-Assuring that no unsafe conditions exist within his/her department and causing correction action to be as necessary and appropriate.
+Investigating accidents within their department and filing complete reports as appropriate; and - 6.
+Assuring that no unsafe conditions exist within their department and causing correction action to be as necessary and appropriate.